Glass Trinity, Chapter 11: Bonds of Fate

 "Keep talkin', asshole.
 I'm still gonna kill you."

 Saizō drew the short sword at his hip and channeled wind-nature chakra through its blade.
 It hummed, sharp enough to slice through bone like it was made of paper.
-Sasuke wracked his brain for a plan, thinking back on the times he'd trained with the Senju cousins.
-He needed something fresh, something Saizō would never see coming, couldn't counter.
+Sasuke racked his brain for a plan, thinking back on the times he'd trained with the Senju cousins.
+He needed something fresh, something Saizō would never see coming, something he couldn't counter.
 Something not his.

 "Genjutsu has one weakness," Tōka had explained to Sasuke during a training session some years ago.
 "It only blinds the intended victim."

 "So much for the great Flying Monkey," Saizō said.
-He stopped his advance far enough away not to get in range of Sasuke.
 He lifted his sword and prepared to launch a wind scythe from close range, a sure hit.

 That's it, Sasuke thought to himself.
 He can only blind me.